 Note that source impedances greater than 1 k Ω will appreciably lower this cutoff frequency.
 When the Aux A/D input is driven by a source with an output impedance of 1 M Ω , the frequency cutoff will be less than 0.25 Hz.

-Revision F or Higher- Aux A/D Specifications
+Aux A/D Specifications

-These specifications for the Aux A/D apply to revision F or higher boards:
+These specifications apply to all FAS2 boards: